temporal-community/miab-build-invincible-apps-ruby/README.md

    bundle exec ruby lib/client.rb
    ```

-This code will exit immediately.
-Return to the other terminal.

 6. In the previous terminal you should see the output of the loop.
 Once the loop gets to 4 or 5, CTRL-C the process and kill it.

 7. Ask the same question from the previous demo: